-Recreational drones are rising in number, and the rules around their use are pretty loose as long as you keep your UAV under an altitude of 400 feet (121m) and away from crowds, you don't fly at night, and always make sure it stays within your line of sight.
+Recreational drones are rising in number, and the rules around their use are well laid-out, for the most part.
 CASA has put together a handy quick-reference guide that breaks down all the flight regulations for new pilots.

 But what if you're on the receiving end of a drone's gaze?
 It's no secret that many recreational drones are equipped with cameras – and that people can be nosy.
 As it stands, your protection against unauthorised surveillance is limited.